theogibet/appartoo-api/README.md

-# Appartoo-API
+# Dependencies

-create a mongoDb database named Appartoo-Api
+Create a mongodb database named "Appartoo-Api"

-npm install
-npm start
+run `npm install`

 # Swagger

 Test and see the Api with Swagger on http://localhost:3000

+# Start

+run `npm start` to start the api